 Changing your theme or colour palette can get really pricey, really quickly.
 What I like to do is have a base of gold or silver (or your fav neutral) and then change up the accent colours by making some new ornaments each year like this multi-colour paper one.

 This is fairly simple even for the DIY rookie.
 You can use as many or few colours of paper as you like and the size is also up to you.

-Next fold each circle in half and then pile together like below.
-If you happen to be using 2 colours like me (A,B) stack them as A-B-B-A-A-B-B-A-A-B-B-A if you want a cohesive look.
+- Pile paper together like below, if you happen to be using 2 colours like me (A,B) stack them as A-B-B-A-A-B-B-A-A-B-B-A if you want a cohesive look.

-Then wrap your wire around the middle of the pile and twist the ends tightly.
+- Wrap your wire around the middle of the pile and twist the ends tightly.
 This is also a good time to place the hanging ribbon.

-Then it’s time to start making something pretty!
+- Then it’s time to start making something pretty!
 I’ve tried a few different methods and I highly recommend using a glue gun for this or you may have issues with the paper sticking.
 Start with a small dot of glue about 1/3 down from the top of the circle and adhere to the piece above.

-Then on the next piece place the dot in the same position but at the bottom of the circle and adhere to the piece above it.
-Keep going from top to bottom until you’ve made your way around the circle and you’ll start to see something like this –
+- Then on the next piece place the dot in the same position but at the bottom of the circle and adhere to the piece above it.
+Keep going from top to bottom until you’ve made your way around the circle and you’ll start to see something like this: